 For more information on U.S. trade data, see:

 - Background Information for U.S. Agricultural Trade Data (part of ERS's Foreign Agricultural Trade of the United States (FATUS) data set)

 - About Foreign Trade from the Census Bureau

-Vegetables and Pulses Outlook – Published quarterly, this report provides current intelligence and forecasts the effects of changing conditions in the U.S. vegetable and pulses sector (including potatoes and mushrooms).
+Vegetables and Pulses Outlook – Published twice per year, this report provides current intelligence and forecasts the effects of changing conditions in the U.S. vegetable and pulses sector (including potatoes and mushrooms).

-Fruit and Tree Nuts Outlook – Published quarterly, this report provides current market developments affecting the U.S. fruit and tree nuts sector.
+Fruit and Tree Nuts Outlook – Published twice per year, this report provides current market developments affecting the U.S. fruit and tree nuts sector.

 Fruit and Tree Nuts Data – Comprehensive statistics related to fruit and nuts including citrus, other tree fruits, grapes, other small fruits, processed fruit, and fruit juices.

 Food Availability (Per Capita) Data System – Includes three distinct but related data series on food and nutrients available for consumption in the United States.

 Fruit and Vegetable Prices – Using 2008 Nielsen Homescan data, ERS estimated average retail prices for 153 commonly consumed fresh and processed fruits and vegetables.

 U.S. and State Farm Income and Wealth Statistics – Includes U.S. and State-level data on annual and monthly cash receipts for vegetables and melons.